 One of the first steps in application tuning is to determine the details of the system that you are running.
-Depending on your system configuration, different options may or may not provide good results.
+Depending on your system configuration, different options might or might not provide good results.

 The topology(1) command displays general information about SGI systems, with a focus on node information.
-This includes node counts for blades, node IDs, NASIDs, memory per node, system serial number, partition number, UV Hub versions, CPU to node mappings, and general CPU information.
+This can include node counts for blades, node IDs, NASIDs, memory per node, system serial number, partition number, UV Hub versions, CPU to node mappings, and general CPU information.
 The topology command is installed by the pcp-sgi RPM package.